 - Now the churches develop "children's and youth ministries" and the world is invited to attend our times of corporate worship and study.
 I believe in an active outreach program as a necessity for any assembly that wants to be a major spokesman for the Gospel of Christ.
 Why do we take this little precious time available to the local body and leave out the ministry to the whole being of the individual and their families?
 It is not the calling of the "church's" staff to do this work; per Ephesians 4, their calling is to equip the Saints to do the work of the Gospel.
 Now most everyone just sits back and lets the few, do all of the work, for they are the educated ones and thereby must know best.
 I wonder why our churches are diminishing in size and in eternal results.

-The Board"s" of Education
+The Board of Education and Applied Psychology.

 Where O' Where Has Church Discipline Gone

 We live in a day and age where if an attempt is made to discipline a member of a local congregation, they can just pack up and leave; so we don't even attempt to discipline as a general rule.
 I was involved in a pretty nasty potential discipline situation a few years back but the leadership took the lead and solved the problem.
-They wrote a letter to "one" of the parties asking them to not come back and then at the following service they announced that this prominent teacher of the Word has moved to another church, much closer to their new home.
+They wrote a letter to one of the parties asking them to not come back and then at the following service they announced that this prominent teacher of the Word has moved to another church, much closer to their new home.
 In other words; they LIED.
 This reminds me of a historical figure by the name of Pontius Pilate who washed his hands to be rid of a problem; what to do with Jesus.
-A not so funny thing about problems; if NOT dealt with, they never really go away.
+A not so funny thing about problems; if not dealt with, they never really go away.
 No one in their right mind wants to be the problem handler but the putting off or brushing the problem aside can become habit forming.
 This weakness within our churches is like a cancer; soon even the problems unrelated to discipline are either handled half-heartedly or not addressed at all.
 This drives the leadership deeper into the wisdom of the world: time heels all wounds.
 Whom the Lord loves, He chastens.
 If the "church" really loves the brethren, they need to chasten biblically.